ukparliament/ontologies/procedure/maps/meta/design-notes/index.md

 ### Decision steps

 Decision steps are used to indicate that a decision is required elsewhere.
 They modify routes to distinguish between target business steps that are allowed to be actualised and those that are caused to be actualised, for example: a statutory instrument being laid into the House of Commons and the House of Lords will cause the Joint Committee on Statutory Instruments to consider that instrument.
-The JCSI having considered the instrument, or scrutiny reserve for the JCSI being dispensed with, allows the Government to table an approval motion.
+The JCSI having considered the instrument, or scrutiny reserve for the JCSI being dispensed with, allows the Government to move an approval motion.

 A decision step with an input value of TRUE will output a value of ALLOWS.
 A decision step with an input value of FALSE or UNTRAVERSABLE, will act as transparent - the output being the same as the input.